awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.SQLServer.md

 You can migrate data to Microsoft SQL Server databases using AWS DMS\.
 With an SQL Server database as a target, you can migrate data from either another SQL Server database or one of the other supported databases\.

-For on\-premises and Amazon EC2 instance databases, AWS DMS supports as a target SQL Server versions 2005, 2008, 2008R2, 2012, 2014, 2016, 2017, and 2019\.
-The Enterprise, Standard, Workgroup, Developer, and Web editions are supported by AWS DMS\.
+For information about versions of SQL Server that AWS DMS supports as a target, see [Targets for AWS DMS](CHAP_Introduction.Targets.md)\.

-For Amazon RDS instance databases, AWS DMS supports as a target SQL Server versions 2008R2, 2012, 2014, 2016, 2017, and 2019\.
-The Enterprise, Standard, Workgroup, Developer, and Web editions are supported by AWS DMS\.
+AWS DMS supports the on\-premises and Amazon RDS editions of Enterprise, Standard, Workgroup, Developer, and Web\.

 For additional details on working with AWS DMS and SQL Server target databases, see the following\.